0xAX/linux-insides/Theory/ELF.md

 } Elf64_Ehdr;
 ```

-This structure defined in the [elf.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/elf.h)
+This structure defines in the [elf.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/elf.h)

 **Sections**

-All data is stored in sections in an Elf object file.
-Sections identified by index in the section header table.
+All data is stored in sections in an Elf file.
+Sections are identified by index in the section header table.
 Section header contains following fields:

 * Section name;
 * Section type;